Women in Public Relations in North America Research Study Investigates Workplace Gender Bias Long-Term Effects

 We are discussing something that affects all of us, regardless of industry – how to navigate a woman’s career in business.

 Our discussion is based on the Harvard Business Review report: “The Hidden Brain Drain: Off-Ramps and On-Ramps in Women’s Careers.”

 In public relations, there is a trend of women starting their own consultancies to manage career and family obligations and enjoy a more flexible lifestyle.

 There are legions of professional women who step off the career fast track at least once to raise children, care for elderly parents, or manage other demands.

 But when they’re ready to step back on track – just a short time later – they hit a wall.
 On-ramps are few and far between, and the financial penalties for taking a “time out” are punishing.

 The result?
 Many women are lost on re-entry, and companies are missing the chance to leverage this talent pool.

 There are too many talented women leaving their careers for a change, or languishing on the sidelines.

 Together, our organizations American Women in Public Relations™ (Women in PR USA®) and Canadian Women in Public Relations (Women in PR Canada) work to enable groups of public relations women leaders across the Americas to come together to share ideas, contacts, experiences, and to advocate for major issues directly affecting women working in the PR industry today.

-Membership is open to individuals ($25/month paid annually) and firms ($85/month paid annually) who work in the field of public relations and is also extended to both women and men working in communications, media, marketing and advertising.
-We also offer discounted memberships for current students.
+Membership is open to individuals and firms who work in the field of public relations and is also extended to both women and men working in communications, media, marketing, and advertising.